General Continuing Education Requirements

 - Date of attendance or completion

-- Evidence of the method of delivery if the course was taken in a live interactive presentation format.
+- Evidence of method of delivery (e.g. if course was taken in a live interactive format)

 Frequently Asked Questions